-DTEC is an innovative program that has been developed over several years by curious, passionate clinicians and coaches.
+DTEC® is an innovative program that has been developed over several years by curious, passionate clinicians and coaches.
 We are pleased to be offering this unique and much needed service to our local community and to those coming from afar seeking our expertise.
-Our vision as a team is to be not only effective practitioners, but thought leaders in this emerging field.
-We are paving the way and developing standards of practice for new clinicians to learn how to work with this addiction, and are working hard to provide resources and education to new parents and families so they can be well prepared long before screens come in to their child’s lives.
+Our vision as a team is to be not only effective practitioners but thought leaders in this emerging field.
+We are paving the way and developing standards of practice for new clinicians to learn how to work with DMO and are working hard to provide resources and education to new parents and families so they can be well prepared long before screens come into their child’s lives.

 Together, DTEC® and CCS® offer a full continuum of therapeutic and support services to treat DMO and support the academic, workplace, social and emotional needs impacted by DMO.The DTEC® Team